sal55/langs/compilec.md

 ````
 A is a flat 2D array, but with variable dimensions linked to earlier parameter names.
 (Here, the type of A is int(\*)\[\], or possible int(\*)\[n\], and possible only the last dimension needs to be linked as it affects indexing calculations.

-What the hell happened to the nice, simple little language supposedly so easy to compile?

 ### When int[] isn't an array
 ````